-If a person (including a Councillor) does not leave the meeting when ordered to leave under this clause 65 or clause 66, the Chairperson may request a member of Victoria Police to remove that person if the meeting is in person or to remove them electronically if it is a full virtual meeting.
+If a person (including a Councillor) does not leave the meeting when ordered to leave under clause 61 or clause 62, the Chairperson may request a member of Victoria Police to remove that person.

-66. Suspensions
+61. Suspensions

 If the procedure specified in this clause is followed, Council may suspend a Councillor from a meeting and for the balance of the meeting.